Scaling in Practice: Venture Case Studies

 Full case study

-Founded in 2015, MARAMOJA Transport is a Nairobi-based ride-hailing and transport logistics venture built on a foundational insight that much of sub-Saharan Africa's transport culture is relational - people access transport through people they trust.
+MARAMOJA Transport is a Nairobi-based ride-hailing and transport logistics venture built on a foundational insight that much of sub-Saharan Africa's transport culture is relational - people access transport through people they trust.
 Where Uber replicates taxi dispatch, MARAMOJA digitises the trusted-network model, enabling customers to connect with curated drivers through their own social networks.
 The platform allows customers to select preferred drivers who are offered to them automatically when nearby, creating a social layer above the typical ride-hailing infrastructure.
-Over 30,000 drivers are registered on the platform, and the corporate segment has grown to over 100 corporate clients with more than 100,000 users in Kenya.
+Earlier public reporting recorded more than 30,000 registered drivers, 100+ corporate clients and 100,000+ users in Kenya.

 The multi-vertical Mobility Marketplace the venture has publicly described - extending to logistics, rentals, and B2B services - is the stated next strategic move.
-Two years on from the original case study, the transition from network aggregator to multi-vertical platform remains work in progress; the pace of that transition is itself the scaling question the venture faces.
+Public evidence of the full transition from network aggregator to multi-vertical marketplace remains limited; the pace of that transition is itself the scaling question.

 HaHuJobs - Ethiopia | Labour Market Technology | Addis Ababa